Free tool

 Yes, reaction time generally peaks in your mid-20s and gradually slows with age.
 However, regular practice can help maintain fast reaction times.

-Our free reaction time test measures how quickly you respond to a visual stimulus.
+Our free millisecond reaction time test measures how quickly you respond to a visual stimulus.
 When you click to start, the screen turns red — wait patiently until it turns green, then click as fast as you can.
 Your reaction time is measured in milliseconds using the browser's high-precision performance.now() API, giving you accurate results down to a fraction of a millisecond.
+According to research on reaction time, the average human visual reaction time is between 200 and 250 milliseconds.

 Reaction Time Benchmarks